astampoulis/makam-paper-funpearl/makamcode/06-patterns.md

 Wait, before I get into the weeds let me just set up some things.
 First, let's add a simple base type, say `nat`s, to have something to work with as an example.
 I'll prefix their names with `o` for "object language," so as to avoid ambiguity.
-And I will also add a `case_or_else` construct, standing for a single-branch pattern-match construct.
+And I will also add `case_or_else`, standing for a single-branch pattern-match construct.
 It should be easy to extend to a multiple-branch construct, but I want to keep things as simple as possible.
 I'll inline what I had written for `branch` above into the definition of `case_or_else`.